ambidextrous-dev/random-scripts/lambdas/Readme.md

 ## Lambdas

-I created these lambdas because for a scenario, I wanted to keep the isntances created by an ASG out of the same pool of private IP's.
+I created these lambdas for a specific scenario, I wanted to keep the instances created by an ASG out of the same pool of private IP's.

 When a new instance is spun up/terminated, the ASG fires a lifecycle hook.
 The lifecyle hook is caught by Eventbridge which then further invokes the lambdas.
 The lambdas then attach/detach the ENI's.
 In my case, I further updated the startup lambda in a way that I do not need to use shutdown lambda any more.